Free data at spacelike $\mathscr{I}$ and characterization of Kerr-de Sitter in all dimensions: Characterization of generalized Kerr-de Sitter metrics

-where the tensor $D_{\phi_\star \Y}$ is given by \eqref{eqDKds} where $\phi_\star \xi$ is the one-form defined by $\gamma(\phi_\star \Y^\sharp,\cdot)$. \end{lemma} \begin{proof} The first equivalence in \eqref{eqequivdata} is a consequence of the diffeomorphism equivalence of data and the last one a consequence of the conformal equivalence of data (cf. \cite{KdSlike})\footnote{In \cite{KdSlike} these equivalences are established in the case $n=3$ but the result extends easily to arbitrary dimension $n \geq 2$.
-We remark that our notation is slighly different for the TT tensor $D_{\xi}$, since the primery object $\xi$ defining it is a covector in our case and a vector in \cite{KdSlike}.
-This explains the differences on how objects are transformed.
-The choice in \cite{KdSlike} is more natural to analyze conformal properties of the TT tensor, while the one here is more consistent with the covariant nature of $D_{\Y}$.}, so we must verify the equality in the expression.
-On the one hand we have for every vector field $X\in T\Sigma$
+where the tensor $D_{\phi_\star \Yv}$ is given by \eqref{eqDKds} with the notation of Remark \ref{remarknotationD}. \end{lemma} \begin{proof} The first equivalence in \eqref{eqequivdata} is a consequence of the diffeomorphism equivalence of data and the last one is a consequence of Corollary \ref{coroland} and the conformal properties of the Weyl tensor.
+Hence we must verify the equality in the expression.
+Denote the one-form $\phi_\star(\Yf) : = \gamma(\phi_\star \Yv, \cdot )$.
+For any vector field $X\in T\Sigma$ we compute